 4. Install Store-Front Bollards

-Bollards are poles that are set in concrete in front of store entrances or large expanses of store-front glass.
-Customer can walk between bollards with ease, but bollards are typically installed less than a car width apart as their intention is to reduce the chance of a vehicle being driven through the glass.
+Bollards are poles set in concrete in front of store entrances or large expanses of store-front glass.
+Customer can walk between bollards with ease, but bollards typically are installed less than a car width apart.
+The intention is to reduce the chance of a vehicle being driven through the glass.
 In some cases, businesses use large decorative rocks or boulders to accomplish the same effect.

 5. Vault Storage Should Be A Consideration